Power In Prayer

 God can speak to us in many different ways.
 In scripture and in our own experiences, we see that God can speak through dreams, visions, and words of wisdom or knowledge from others.
 He can speak to you through the words of a minister’s sermon.
 He can also speak to our hearts in that still small voice.
 (1 Kings 19:11-13)

 If you want to hear God speak to you, open your bible and read.
 His words are wrote there.
 When you take time to open the book and read it, he will speak to you.
-Understanding will come to your heart and mind as the Holy Spirit works in you to help you understand the truth of scripture.
+Understanding will come to your heart and your mind as the Holy Spirit works in you to help you understand the truth of scripture.
 (John 16:13)

 Daily Devotions